 Waismann Method Offers Safe, Humane and Opiate-Free Suboxone Detox

 The Waismann Method of rapid detox offers a safe, compassionate Suboxone detox that doesn’t rely on opiate replacement therapy.
 Patients in our renowned program first undergo an exhaustive batch of diagnostic medical tests.
 Special intravenous medications are then used to cleanse the opiates from patients’ opiate receptors.
-This occurs in a hospital while patients sleep lightly under deep sedation for a short time.
+This occurs in a ICU private room of our accredited hospital, while patients sleep lightly under sedation for 30 to 90 minutes.
 They awake unaware of the accelerated withdrawal symptoms that occurred while they were under.
-We have been successfully treating opiate addiction for over a decade in the U.S., using a scientific and humane approach.
-The accelerated procedure eliminates the physical drug addiction within days as compared to other detox programs which can require a stay of 30 to 90 days.
+We have been successfully treating opiate addiction for almost two decades using a scientific and humane approach.

 Waismann’s Domus Retreat Offers Positive Approach to Suboxone Addiction

-Patients can choose to move into our continued recovery program at the Domus Retreat aftercare facility.
+After hospital discharge, patients move into our continued recovery program at the Domus Retreat aftercare facility.
 Here, patients are encouraged, supported and pampered during the length of their stay.
 The Waismann and Domus programs emphasize a positive approach to addiction treatment.
 We never use shame, guilt or blame during your stay.
 The Domus Retreat offers a spa-like, serene atmosphere where guests can work on their physical, emotional and spiritual wellbeing.
 Suboxone addiction doesn’t have to further complicate your life.
-The Waismann and Domus experts can help you sort through the complications of addiction and recovery.
+The Waismann and Domus experts can help you sort through the difficulties of addiction and recovery.